my-yangj/logik/README.md

 - crave
 - fc4sc

-Meson
-Meson is our hw build tool,
+meson is our hw build tool,
 - in python and easier to learn/use than cmake
 - modular with lots of modules, supprot subprojects
 - built in unit test support